by Dr. Lawrence Wilson

 The crisis is as follows:

 This is having subtle, but devastating effects upon all life on earth.
-This includes the health of human beings, especially those who work on farms.
-It also includes the health of all animal life, including wildlife, and the health of all plant life on earth.
+This particularly includes the health of all human beings.
+It also includes the health of all farm animals, who often eat food crops such as corn and soybeans.

 3. The topsoils of the planet are eroding, threatening all life on planet earth.
 This is a very serious problem worldwide.
 Our lives literally depend upon the first 12-24 inches of topsoil upon which all plants live.